Masa331/abbreviated_methods/README.md

 ## About

 Did you know about [Abbrev](http://ruby-doc.org/stdlib-2.3.0/libdoc/abbrev/rdoc/Abbrev.html) class in Ruby's standard library?
-I discovered it while browsing through ruby docu.
-I think it's so cool but i couldn't think about any useful use-case other than CLIs in the moment so i just tried to play a bit with it here.
-If you know some valid usecase please let me know!
+I discovered it while browsing through ruby docs.
+I really like it but i couldn't think of any useful use-case in the moment.
+So i was just playing a bit :).
+More in this post: [post](http://masa331.github.io/2016/02/01/ruby_abbrev_from_standard_lib.html)

 ## License